arundeep78/airflow/Airflow_docker_Readme.md

   build: .
 ```

-### Development container configuration with Vscode
+### Development container configuration with VSCode

 Now I have airflow

 * configured in Docker
 * it has persistent DB on host
-* it has dags and logs folder on host that can synched to github repo from host.
+* it has dags and logs folder on host that can synced to github repo from host.

 Now, how to connect to this development environment